wishmouse/code_demo/README.md

 ## Release 7: Test-driven

-Refer to [super-duper-browser](https://github.com/kakapo-2016/super-duper/tree/es5-tape/test) for an example of how to set up a server tests.

 1. Create a folder `test/` and a file `test/api-tests.js`.
 1. Install [supertest](https://www.npmjs.com/package/supertest) `npm install tape supertest --save-dev`